Chris Jericho: Cruiserweight Champion (1997–1998)

 During the March 30, 1998, episode of Nitro, after defeating Marty Jannetty, Jericho pulled out a long pile of paper that listed each of the 1,004 holds he knew and recited them to the audience.
 Many of the holds were fictional, and nearly every other hold was an armbar.
 On the March 12, 1998, episode of Thunder, Malenko defeated a wrestler wearing Juventud Guerrera's mask who appeared to be Jericho.
 However, the masked wrestler was actually Lenny Lane, whom Jericho bribed to appear in the match.
 This started a minor feud between Lane and Jericho after Jericho refused to pay Lane.
 At Uncensored, Jericho finally wrestled Malenko and defeated him, after which Malenko took a leave of absence from wrestling.
 Jericho then proceeded to bring with him to the ring a portrait of Malenko that he insulted and demeaned.
 Just prior to Slamboree, J. J. Dillon (referred to by Jericho as "Jo Jo") scheduled a cruiserweight Battle Royal, the winner of which would immediately have a shot at Jericho's Cruiserweight Championship.
 Jericho accepted on the grounds that whoever he faced would be too tired to win a second match.
 At Slamboree, Jericho came out to introduce the competitors in an insulting fashion before the match started and then went backstage for coffee.
 An individual who appeared to be Ciclope won the battle royal after Juventud Guerrera shook his hand and then eliminated himself.
 The winner was a returning Malenko in disguise.
 Following one of the loudest crowd reactions in WCW history, Malenko proceeded to defeat Jericho for the championship.
-Jericho claiming he was the victim of a carefully planned conspiracy to get the belt off of him.
+Jericho claimed he was the victim of a carefully planned conspiracy to get the belt off of him.
 He at first blamed the WCW locker room, then added Dillon, Ted Turner, and finally in a vignette, he walked around Washington, D.C., with the sign "conspiracy victim" and accused President Bill Clinton of being one of the conspirators after being rejected from a meeting.
 Eventually, Malenko vacated the title.
 Jericho ended up defeating Malenko at The Great American Bash to win the vacant title after Malenko was disqualified after hitting Jericho with a chair.
 The next night, Malenko was suspended for his actions.

-At Bash at the Beach, the recently returned Rey Mysterio Jr. (who had recovered from his knee injury) defeated Jericho in a No Disqualification match after the still-suspended Malenko interfered.
-Jericho regained the Cruiserweight Championship from Mysterio the next night after he interrupted J. J. Dillon while Dillon was giving the championship to Mysterio.
-Jericho was again awarded the championship.
-Eventually, Jericho decisively lost the title to Juventud Guerrera in a match at Road Wild with Malenko as special referee.
+At Bash at the Beach, a returning Rey Mysterio Jr., 'recovered' from in-fiction injuries sustained following Jericho's assault, defeated Jericho in a no disqualification match following interference by the still-suspended Malenko, though Jericho won the title back the following night on Nitro.
+Eventually, Jericho decisively lost the title to Guerrera at Road Wild in a match refereed by Malenko.